-At Discovery Point, we are working towards increasing plant diversity and improving urban habitat through restoration.
+At Discovery Point, we are working towards increasing plant diversity and improving urban habitat through restoration and continued project maintenance.

 The District’s vision for Discovery Point is to care for the land by improving urban habitat.
-We want Discovery Point to be a demonstration site within the District for property owners to learn how to conduct invasive species removal projects, stabilize soils, and increase plant diversity in an urban setting.
+We want Discovery Point to be a demonstration site within the District for property owners to learn how to conduct invasive species removal projects, stabilize soils, increase plant diversity in an urban setting, and understand maintenance associated with a habitat restoration project.

-- To demonstrate the process of invasive species control and native plant establishment
+- To demonstrate the process of invasive species control, native plant establishment, and project maintenance

 - To be a teaching site for the regeneration of upland native plant communities